How to create a legally binding contract in Croatia

 - How to get help with a contract

-A contract should be used whenever two or more parties are agreeing to specific terms.
-A few of the situations when you might need a contract in Croatia include:
+A contract should be used whenever two or more parties agree to specific terms.
+Some situations when you might need a contract in Croatia include:

 - Last wills and testament